tirdod/NBA-Draft-Pick-Value/README.md

 ![](Figs/unnamed-chunk-17-1.png)<!-- -->

-The values in the above curve make intuitive sense, as we see a steep dropoff in value throughout the lottery.
-The curve then steadily declines through the rest of the draft, especially as the second round wears on.
+The values in the above curve make intuitive sense, as we see a steep dropoff in value throughout the lottery, continuing through to about the 20th pick.

-One thing that I find very interesting is the relatively smooth slope observed from the 18th pick through the 22nd pick.
-This could be a potential avenue for teams to exploit via the trade market in the future.
+The curve then steadily declines through the rest of the draft, with the slope declining early into the second round.

 ## Conclusion